Clivern/terraform-provider-boilerplate/README.md

 ```

+## General Rules

+- Terraform should always consume an independent client library or sdk which implements the core logic for communicating with the upstream.
+You should consider moving the `/sdk` to be a separate project.
+- Data sources are a special subset of resources which are read-only.
+They are resolved earlier than regular resources and can be used as part of Terraform's interpolation.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, terraform-provider-example is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.